stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 Kuranes furthermore doubted whether his guest would profit aught by coming to the city even were he to gain it.
-He himself had dreamed and yearned long years for lovely Celepha&iuml;s and the land of Ooth-Nargai, and for the freedom and colour and high experience of life devoid of its chains, conventions, and stupidities.
+He himself had dreamed and yearned long years for lovely Celephaîs and the land of Ooth-Nargai, and for the freedom and colour and high experience of life devoid of its chains, conventions, and stupidities.
 But now that he was come into that city and that land, and was the king thereof, he found the freedom and the vividness all too soon worn out, and monotonous for want of linkage with anything firm in his feelings and memories.
 He was a king in Ooth-Nargai, but found no meaning therein, and drooped always for the old familiar things of England that had shaped his youth.
-All his kingdom would he give for the sound of Cornish church bells over the downs, and all the thousand minarets of Celepha&iuml;s for the steep homely roofs of the village near his home.
+All his kingdom would he give for the sound of Cornish church bells over the downs, and all the thousand minarets of Celephaîs for the steep homely roofs of the village near his home.
 So he told his guest that the unknown sunset city might not hold quite the content he sought, and that perhaps it had better remain a glorious and half-remembered dream.
 For he had visited Carter often in the old waking days, and knew